laminas/laminas-cache/doc/book/storage/adapter.md

 `suffix` | `string` | `dat` | Suffix for cache files `tag_suffix` | `string` | `tag` | Suffix for tag files

+Note: the `suffix` and `tag_suffix` options will be escaped in order to be safe for glob operations.

 ## The Memcached Adapter

 `Zend\Cache\Storage\Adapter\Memcached` stores cache items over the memcached